aakers24/THM/Paths/SOC1/SOC1.md

 * FireEye, the company that created Redline, also created a program called IOC Editor which can be used to create .ioc files.

 * The IOC Search Collector in Redline uses IOC files and ignores data that doesn't match your IOCs.

 ---

+### KAPE

+* KAPE is essentially a solution for automating the processes discussed in the previous sections on Windows forensics.

+* KAPE uses things called Targets and Modules.
+Targets are the desired artifacts to extract and Modules are programs that process the collected artifacts and extract the data from them.

+* KAPE works in 2 passes to collect files.
+The first pass gets the files from the OS.
+The second pass uses raw disk reads to bypass the OS and grab files that the OS has locked.

+* .tkape files are target files for kape. .mkape are module files for kape.
+There are guide files for creating these.

+* Compound Targets are when a single command will collect multiple targets.

+* The bin directory contains binaries that are being used but are not natively present on the system.
+EZ Tools are commonly found here as they aren't usually on a system, but are used for DFIR.

+* The !Disabled directory is for targets that you want to keep but not to show up in the active list.
+The !Local directory is for those that you don't want to show up in remote repositories.

+* The Flush option is used to delete information so be very careful to not use this option unless there is a very good reason.

+* In gKAPE's current command line section, there is a display of what the command looks like and is updated while configuring using the GUI.

+* When using Target and Module options at the same time, the Module Source shouldn't be necessary to configure.
+If no module source is included it will use the target destination by default.

+* KAPE can be run in batch mode by putting all of your commands in a single line in a _kape.cli file in the same directory as kape.exe.
+Then when kape.exe is run as admin it will check for, and if found, execute the commands in the _kape.cli file.

+---